arangodb-helper/arangodb-exporter/README.md

 the ArangoDB server (running at `http://<your-database-host>:8529`) at `http://<your-host-ip>:9101/metrics`.

+## Exporter modes

+### internal

+Use internal metrics exporter mode for ArangoDB < 3.6.0

+In this mode metrics are calculated on ArangoDB Exporter side

+### passthru

+Expose ArangoDB metrics for ArangoDB >= 3.6.0

+In this mode metrics provided by ArangoDB `_admin/metrics` are exposed on Exporter port.

 ## Running in Docker

 To run the ArangoDB Exporter in docker, use an image such as